 He first asked, “Did you see our ad on TV?”
 The customer replied, “No.” My client wasn’t one to give up.
 “Did you find us on the web?”
 Again, the customer said she hadn’t visited the website.
 My client told me he kept pressing for an answer.
 I imagine about that time the customer was regretting the decision to visit his store.
 In an effort to end the line of questioning, the customer finally blurted out, “I saw a sign when I was on the way over here.”
 My client was crushed.
 We weren’t running billboards or using any other signage.
 There was no sign on road she had traveled.
 (Yes – he kept pressing to find out WHERE she had seen the sign.
 SIGH!)

 Fortunately he decided to begin polling his customers while he was actively working with me.
 I was able to explain to him that even though the new customer had wanted to help, she couldn’t.
-She didn’t know WHY she had chosen his store.
+She didn’t know WHY she had chosen his business.
 That’s why polling your customers is a really bad idea.
-That’s why the television campaign’s call to action was not “call or visit.”
+That’s why the campaign’s call to action was not “stop by today.”
 Instead it was “visit the website.”
 I was able to measure the effectiveness of the campaign by the increase in visitors to his website.
 However, the real measure of effectiveness was the new faces he saw as a result.